parkpow/platerec-documentation/source/index.html.md

 The `target_url` should return a **valid HTTP status code** (200).
 If the `target_url` consistently returns an error code, the hook will be removed and an email will be sent to the account owner.

 <aside class="notice">
-We have sample code for how to <a href="https://github.com/marcbelmont/deep-license-plate-recognition/tree/master/webhooks/">set up a webhook</a> on your own machine on our Github.
+We have sample code for how to <a href="https://github.com/marcbelmont/deep-license-plate-recognition/tree/master/webhooks/">set up a webhook</a> on your own machine.
 </aside>

 ## Data Only Webhook